a-rich/DJ-Tools/src/djtools/spotify/README.md

 # Overview
 The `spotify` package contains modules:
 * `playlist_checker`: checks Spotify playlists for tracks that overlap with those already in the beatcloud
-* `playlist_builder`: constructs / updates Spotify playlists from subreddit top posts
+* `playlist_builder`: constructs / updates Spotify playlists from subreddit posts

 # Setup
 To begin using the `spotify` package, you must create a Spotify API application by following [these instructions](https://developer.spotify.com/documentation/web-api/quick-start/).
 Once you've registered your application, you must populate the `SPOTIFY_CLIENT_ID`, `SPOTIFY_CLIENT_SECRET`, and `SPOTIFY_REDIRECT_URI` configuration options in `config.json`.